How to Become a Construction Superintendent: Career Roadmap

 Step 4: Consider Additional Education

 Construction superintendents who want to stand out to employers might consider a master's degree program in construction science or construction management.
-Having an additional degree also could increase their chances at working for a large construction company.
+Having an additional degree could increase their chances at working for a large construction company and provide more opportunities for career advancement.
 A master's degree program in construction management might include courses in contracts, construction finance and project management.